Fundacio-i2CAT/InfoHound/README.md

 # InfoHound - OSINT tool for domain profiling
 During the reconnaissance phase, an attacker searches for any information about his target to create a profile that will later help him to identify possible ways to get in an organization.
 InfoHound performs passive analysis techniques (which do not interact directly with the target) using OSINT to extract a large amount of data given a web domain name.
 This tool will retrieve emails, people, files, subdomains, usernames and urls that will be later analyzed to extract even more valuable information.

+In addition, InfoHound leverages an Ollama instance, enabling it to harness the power of LLM (Large Language Models).
+By default, InfoHound utilizes llama2, a pre-trained LLM model, to generate brief descriptions of the roles of individuals within an organization.
+This functionality provides valuable insights into the organizational structure and facilitates the identification of key personnel.
+Moreover, ongoing development efforts aim to introduce additional features and enhancements to further enrich the tool's capabilities in the future.

 ## :house: Infohound architecture
 <p align="center"><img src="https://github.com/Fundacio-i2CAT/InfoHound/blob/main/infohound_diagram.jpg" alt="Infohound diagram" ></p>